-Previously, we talked about the history of Electric Vehicles in Part 1 and how that history influences our future.
+In Part 1, we talked about the history of Electric Vehicles and how that history influences our future.

-Electric vehicles are rapidly becoming better, cheaper, and cleaner than their fossil fueled equivalents (See: The Last Auto Mechanic), and so is the charging infrastructure that supports these next-generation vehicles.
+Electric vehicles are rapidly becoming better, cheaper, and cleaner than their fossil fueled equivalents (see: The Last Auto Mechanic ), and so is the charging infrastructure that supports these vehicles.

 In this installment we delve into electric vehicle charging infrastructure and how the hand-in-glove combination of new technology and new EVs is accelerating the clean energy transition.

-Probably the most obvious feature of an electric car is the need to replenish the battery by charging it!
+One of the most obvious features of an electric car is the need to replenish the battery by charging it!

 Here are some quick facts you need to know about how easy and convenient it is to charge your EV: